 I want to describe Minecraft in a Box as one simple way to enable you to run a Minecraft church by bringing all the bits with you in a box to wherever you want to do it; adding people and having a lot of fun together.

 Minecraft has been a multiplayer game for years now.
 It is great fun and there are myriads of ways people interact on different servers.
 In one sense Minecraft Church is another form of multi-player Minecraft.
 There are vast resources out on the internet and on YouTube that explain how to run servers.
 But there is much that is completely out of date and some which are really unhelpful!

 I will keep it simple and describe one way to do it.
-I will use the Bedrock edition of Minecraft, which is the cheapest and the most portable too in my mind.
-I will put some FAQ at the end to help with explaining any difficult points.
+I will use the Bedrock edition of Minecraft, which is the cheapest and the most portable too I will put some FAQ at the end to help with explaining any difficult points.

 What's in the Box?